andreipfeiffer/angular-feedback/README.md

     bower install angular-feedback --save

-Or, you can also download source files straight from this repo, they're located in the `dist` dir.
+Or, you can download source files straight from this repo, they're located in the `dist` folder.
 Just include the minified version of both `.js` and `.css` files.

 # Usage